JoshuaJLi/RootHacks/README.md

 4. Navigate to the repository folder with `cd RootHacksGitWorkshop`
 5. DM Joshua (Jugblue#2169) your github username/email so I can add you to the repository so you can make your changes and see them on here.

-## Super Git Basics
+## Git Basics
-6. Create a branch using `git checkout -b <name-of-your-branch>`, it can just be your git username, note no space are allowed, so use your favourite space delineation technique
+6. Create a branch using `git checkout -b <name-of-your-branch>`
+	- it can just be your git username, note no space are allowed, so use your favourite space delineation technique
-	a.
-This branch name will be visible to everyone is the repository so don’t name it your SSIN or anything else you don't want everyone to see
+	- This branch name will be visible to everyone is the repository so don’t name it your SSIN or anything else you don't want everyone to see
 7. In the folder, create a .txt file in the git folder and write a message in it, also feel free to edit the basic `helloworld.py` and `helloworld.html` files.
 8. Once you have completed your changes, go back in your git terminal, use `git add <names of the files you edited/created here>`
 9. Create a commit with your newly added files with `git commit -m “<A descriptor of what you changed here>”`